leocortes85/PI_MLOps_Steam/README.md

 ## Project Description

 In this project, we simulate the role of an MLOps Engineer, combining responsibilities of a Data Engineer and Data Scientist, for the multinational video game platform, Steam.
 The goal is to develop a Minimum Viable Product (MVP) that includes a deployed API in a cloud service and the application of two Machine Learning models.
-These models address sentiment analysis on user comments about games and game recommendations based on user information.
+These models address sentiment analysis on user comments about games, game recommendations based on user information and the similarity between games by genre.

 Steam is a digital distribution platform for video games, it has over 325 million users and offers more than 25,000 games in its catalog.